And I knew that I had to write a blog post on him and his work, so I contacted him.

 At that exact moment, he decided to develop his own range and style of Tudor houses, incorporating as much detail as possible, and thus “KJ Dolls Houses” was born!

-How Does Kevin Jackson Work – The Process?
+How Does Kevin Jackson Work – The Process on the Tudor doll houses

 As Kevin does not follow any detailed plans but instead relies on his own imagination to create each house, no 2 houses are ever the same, the designs evolve as he works.